The Italian Seamstress

 She is threading the needle that she is about to use for the sewing of a white garment that lays on her lap.

-The Italian Seamstress is a retouched digital art old masters reproduction of a public domain image.
+The Italian Seamstress is a retouched digital art old masters reproduction of a public domain image that is available for purchase online as a rolled canvas print.

 Info Below From Wikipedia.org